chartjs/Chart.js/docs/docs/configuration/tooltip.md

 ## Tooltip Configuration

-The tooltip configuration can be adjusted in the `options.plugins.tooltip` namespace.
-The global options for the chart tooltips is defined in `Chart.defaults.plugins.tooltip`.
+Namespace: `options.plugins.tooltip`, the global options for the chart tooltips is defined in `Chart.defaults.plugins.tooltip`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------